cjdjpj/weedomics/exploratory_analysis.md

 > visualize with `plot_dendrogram.py`

 <img src="figures/dendrogram_fst.png" alt="dendrogram_fst" width="700px"/>

-The dendrogram doesn't tell us much more about our pools than the $F_{st}$ matrix did (since it basically just sorts it), but it does group our pools and allows us to specifically investigate the more highly differentiated pools.
-It also tells us that our pools are not in very well defined genetic "clusters".
+The dendrogram doesn't tell us much more about our pools than the $F_{st}$ matrix did (since it basically just sorts it), but it does tells us that our pools are not in very well defined genetic "clusters".
 We can compare this dendrogram to hierarchical clustering based on geographical distance (km), where there are much more distinct clusters (populations of ryegrass are generally collected at hotspots).

 To compute an accurate measure of geographical distance, we use the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula)